Anchorsify/Anchorsify.github.io/_summons/Salamander.md

 ###### 3. Attributes

 Vitality: 1000
-STR: 100
+STR: 80
 RES: 60
 CHA: 40
-DEX: 80
+DEX: 90
-AGI: 80
+AGI: 100

 Accuracy: 35
-Dodge: +30
+Dodge: +28
-Damage Bonus: 6.6
+Damage Bonus: 6
+Genjutsu Defense: +33
 Movement: 6 yards per IC.

-Athletics: +15
+Athletics: +25
 Awareness: +25
-Resistance: +15
+Resistance: +30
-Stealth: +30
+Stealth: +35
+Survival: +15

 **Agile**
 The chameleon does not suffer AoE penalties for dodging area-of-effect techniques, and indeed has a +5 bonus to dodge them.

 **Bestial**
 The Chameleon isn't driven by higher desires, and as a result it cannot be negotiated or reasoned with.
-It has a +10 bonus to its rolls against genjutsu.
+It has a +10 bonus to its rolls against genjutsu, which is already factored into its listed bonus.

 **Expert Climber**
 Due to a combination of chakra control, grasping claws, and small sticky pads on its feet, the chameleon can climb along any wall or surface, even upside-down, without any effort.
 Any immobilization penalties it suffers from the condition of the terrain are halved.